pg29julian/pg29_JulianRosero_A2_IntroToHTML/README.md

 ### Libraries:

--> gameEngine: creates instances of all game components, no initialization is needed as the components auto initialize in the beginner difficulty
+- gameEngine: creates instances of all game components, no initialization is needed as the components auto initialize in the beginner difficulty

 ### Modules:

--> gameBoard: handles the board creation, set up and logic, is initialized by the gameLogic module.
+-  gameLogic: handles level initialization, reset and calls interactions in gameBoard.
--> gmaeLogic: handles level initialization, reset and calls interactions in gameBoard.
+-  gameBoard: handles the board creation, set up and logic, is initialized by the gameLogic module.
--> userInput: handles user interaction with the page and the game board.
+-  userInput: handles user interaction with the page and the game board.